kefir2115/sortingAlgorithmsVisual/README.md

-# sortingAlgorithmsVisual
+# Sorting Algorithms Visualisation
-Visualisation of sorting algorithms using JavaScript
+Visualisation of sorting algorithms using JavaScript, CSS and HTML